aosabook/500lines/ci/chapter.rst

 This CI system is designed to check periodically for changes in a repository.
 In real-world CI systems, you can also have the repository observer get notified by a hosted repository.
 Github, for example, provides 'post-commit hooks' which send out notifications to a URL.
 Following this model, the repository observer would be called by the web server hosted at that URL to respond to that notification.
 Since this is complex to model locally, we're using an observer model, where the repository observer will check for changes instead of being notified.

 CI systems also have a reporter aspect to them, where the test runner reports its results to a reporter component that gathers results and makes them available for people to see like on a webpage.
 For simplicity, this project gathers the test results and stores them as files in the file system local to the dispatcher process.

+Note that the architecture this CI system uses is just one possibility.
+Other architectures are possible, but this approach has been used to simplifed our case study into three main components.

 Introduction
 ============